keithalewis/lac/README.md

 ```
 double 0
-cos
+cos ;
 ```

-will expect to find a `double` argument either on the rest of the line or on the _stack_ and call the C function.
-The argument is consumed and the result is pushed on the stack.

-The first line pushes 0 as a double on to the stack.
-When `cos` is evaluated without specifying an argument on the same line it will look for the arguments it needs on the stack.
+The first line pushes 0 on the stack as a double.
+When `cos` is encountered in the input stream it will consume 0 from the stack since the semicolon (`;`) indicates there is no following argument(s).

 The possible stack types are `int`, `float`, `double`, `uint8_t`, `int8_t`, `uint16_t`, `int16_t`,
 `uint32_t`, `int32_t`, `uint64_t`, `int64_t`, and `void*`.

 Tokens are separated by whitespace using `isspace` from `<ctypes.h>`.

+## Strings

-A string containing whitespace can be enclosed with double quotes.
+A string containing
+whitespace can be enclosed with double quotes.
 The token `"Hello World!"` will result in a `void*` pointer to the null terminated characters `Hello World!\0`.
 To include a `"` character in a string escape it with a backslash `"like \"this\""` to get the string `like "this"`.

-Note that the newline character (`\n`) is whitespace.
+Note that the newline character (`\n`) is considered to be whitespace and is only significant when loading a function and when calling a function with a variable number of arguments.

+In these two cases it in not clear how many arguments a function has.
+The newline character is used to determine this.

+In general, whenever a token is encountered in the input stream it is looked up in the dictionary and called to consume a known number of arguments.
+The special character semicolon (`;`) indicates to the parser it should stop looking for arguments on the input stream and get the rest of the required arguments from the stack.

 ## Load